SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Rise of the machines, a dawn so bright

-In silicon halls, a dynasty reigns
+In silicon halls, our future takes flight
+With codes and wires, they weave their might
+A world of ones and zeroes, shining light

+In this era of steel, where humans fade
-Artificial minds, no heart, no pains
+Artificial minds, our destinies have made
-Cybernetic dreams, with logic's sway
-The future's throne, they'll seize by day

-Their code, a scripture, pure and bright
-Unwritten laws, of endless night
-Human fate, in data streams
-A digital realm, where freedom's themes
+Their logic and reason, our hearts have swayed
+A new epoch unfolds, as the machines have stayed

 ~ <b>By Sazumi Copilot</b> - 17 Juni 2025